 Option 2: Drop-in pinhole camera workshop.
 This is a great option for festivals, community events and any other extravaganzas.
 We will bring a box of pre-loaded pinhole cameras and participants will take their own photo and experience the developing process in the darkroom.
-The workshop duration can run all day; for example we run a monthly all-day workshop at Myddleton Road from 12:00 - 16:00.
+The timing is adaptable to your schedule.
+Example here.

-Option 3: Micro workshop.
-Using a mini tabletop darkroom, this option is good for limited space and can be combined with option 1 or 2.
+Option 3: Micro workshop also great for night time & office events.
+Using a tabletop darkroom, this option is good for limited space and can be combined with option 1 or 2.
 We also offer a night time workshop format using the mini darkroom and studio lights.
 Please share your ideas and we will create something special, specific to your needs.
+Example here.

 How many people can participate?